 Frame Loom Weaving 2: Tapestry and Texture In this half-day workshop we will expand upon the basics covered in Frame Loom Weaving 1 to focus on tapestry interlock techniques to create form and imagery in weaving, as well as textural elements like rya knots and loops.
 Must have loom and basic understanding of plain weave.

 Frame Loom Weaving 3: Lace and open work In this half day workshop we will continue to explore the possibilities of frame loom weaving by incorporating lace and open work in woven designs, including leno and wrapping.
 Must have loom and basic understanding of plain weave.

 Intro to Felting (1 day to 1 week) In this workshop students will be introduced to the basics of wet felting for flat and 3-dimensional forms, which can be used in a wide range of applications, from fashion and accessories to fine art.
 All Levels.

 - 1 Day version - Students will create 2-3 samples and can begin to plan personal projects with instructor input.

 - 2-Day version – Students will create 4-6 samples and will have time to begin working on a personal project with instructor assistance.

 - 1 week version – Students will create 6-8 samples and will have time to complete one or more personal projects with instructor assistance.
 (Can also be scheduled as 2-3 hour weekly classes for 4 weeks).

 In this week long workshop students will explore a range of traditional and experimental fabric manipulation techniques.
-We will begin by smocking, gathering, pleating, stitching and stiffening surfaces.
-Then will cut, stain, and burnout our fabrics, and begin to apply these skill to a wide spectrum of creative expressions from high fashion to fine art.
+We will begin by smocking, gathering, pleating, stitching and stiffening fabric.
+Then will cut, stain, and burnout our materials, and begin to apply these skill to a wide spectrum of creative expressions that can be applied to craft, fashion and fine art.
 (Can also be scheduled as 2-3 hour weekly classes for 4 weeks).
 All Levels.